ZhuangLab/storm-analysis/storm_analysis/dbscan/README.txt

 python ./dbscan_analysis.py molecule_list.bin channel_number

-This will create 3 output files:
+This will create 4 output files:

+dbscan.txt - A record of what the DBSCAN parameters were.

 molecule_clusters_list.bin - A molecule list file with the molecules cluster id stored in the "lk" field.